IMF sees Greece missing debt targets by 2017

 IMF executive director Menno Snel said on Tuesday that European countries should consider restructuring the Greek debt they hold if the country's financial burden proves to be unsustainable.

-The EU, however, looks more inclined to give Athens more time to get its fiscal programme back on track, with Greek Finance Minister Yannis Stournaras saying international lenders were considering giving Athens two more years.
+The EU, however, looks more inclined to give Athens more time to get its fiscal program back on track, with Greek Finance Minister Yannis Stournaras saying international lenders were considering giving Athens two more years. ($1 = 0.7711 euros)

 (Reporting by Harry Papachristou.
 Editing by Jeremy Gaunt.)